JoeKarlsson/graphql-workshop/README.md

 1. Run `git fetch` then `git checkout step-5`

-This gives you all the previous steps completed, together with some audible feedback.
+This gives you all the previous steps completed.
 Now its up to you :-)

 ### Maintainers